Review: SteelSeries Arctis 7 headphones – Superb comfort

 When I was really young, my parents used to put headphones on me when we’d get loud thunderstorms down in eastern Virginia.
 My dad worked in the Coast Guard, so he had the kind that were so good at blocking out sound, you could wear them on a deck or engine room of a ship and not get hearing damage while you worked.

 I didn’t know that sound sensitivity was part of the autism spectrum until much later in life, but I do know that I’ve always been extremely particular about what I look for in my headphones.
-I’ve adored SteelSeries products for years, so I wasn’t sure they could really outdo themselves with the Arctis series
+I’ve adored SteelSeries products for years, so I wasn’t sure they could really outdo themselves with the Arctis series, but I’ve been using my review pair for weeks and this is what it’s been like.

 To start, I have literally never put a more comfortable pair of headphones on my head